Aisha Braveboy: Gun control

 In April 2013, Braveboy voted for the Firearm Safety Act of 2013, a gun control reform package.

 In May 2021, Braveboy launched the "Our Streets, Our Future" campaign to promote gun violence prevention efforts in Prince George's County through community engagement, employment services, and social media advertisements targeted toward young people.

 In 2022, Braveboy said she supported a bill to ban privately made firearms in Maryland.

 Housing

 During the 2014 legislative session, Braveboy testified in support of a bill that would ban deficiency judgments and place a six-month moratorium on foreclosures.

 Minimum wage

 In 2013, Braveboy introduced legislation to raise the state minimum wage to $10.10 per hour by 2015.
 In 2014, she voted for a bill to raise the minimum wage to $10.10 an hour by 2017.

 Redistricting

 During the 2010 redistricting cycle, Braveboy supported efforts to create a third minority-majority congressional district.
 She later voted against the state's redistricting plan, which she said "dilutes minority votes by breaking them up into several districts".

 In 2014, Braveboy said she supported the Open Our Democracy Act, which would require states to use independent redistricting commissions to draw federal and state districts.

+During the 2026 legislative session, Braveboy testified in support of a congressional redistricting plan proposed by the Governor's Redistricting Advisory Commission, which would improve the Democratic Party's chances of winning in Maryland's 1st congressional district, the only congressional seat held by Republicans in the state.